LeonardoRazzai/CahnHilliard/ModuleDescription.md

 ### 2. `Cahn_Hilliard`

-Calculate the Cahn-Hilliard equation for phase separation in a 2D system.
+Calculate the time derivative of concentration field `u` at a given timestep `t` according to Cahn-Hilliard equation for phase separation in a 2D system.

 #### Parameters